 It’s an example of how Earth’s atmosphere-ocean system attempts to maintain balance: A negative feedback.

-BUT it’s one with big exceptions in highly populated regions (western Europe and Southeast USA).
-I expect the slowdown wouldn’t look so great if we factored in how many see the positives versus negatives.
+BUT it’s one with big exceptions in highly populated regions (western Europe, Southeast USA, central parts of Africa, and southern Asia to name a few).
+I imagine the apparent overall benefit of a slowing AMOC vanishes when considering how many people experience the positives versus negatives.

 Even where the slowdown mitigates climate change, the models predict significant changes in the coming decades.
 The net effect of increased greenhouse gas concentrations outweighs those of a slowing AMOC.